Our schedule of events and appearances can be found here.

 Members - sign up for events here.

-The Rock Creek Morris Women practice every Wednesday night from 19:30 to 21:30 at Montgomery Knolls Elementary School (807 Daleview Drive) in Silver Spring, Maryland.
+The Rock Creek Morris Women practice every Wednesday night from 19:30 to 21:30 at Bethesda Elementary School (7600 Arlington Rd) in Bethesda, Maryland.
 We are available to perform at any event in the Washington, DC area, and frequently elsewhere.

 To arrange for a performance, contact Louise Neu at (301) 927-6373, or send us an email.